omarawd7/GSoC-24-TOSCA-LSP-Report/README.md

 - Complete the validation for the rest of the TOSCA file keynames.
 - Add auto-completion for more contexts in tosca files like auto-completing the requirement definition node and capability.
 - Importing from other directories or repositories into the opened TOSCA file.

+## Benefits

+- With enhanced YAML parsing and validation, developers will be able to work more efficiently with complex TOSCA models.
+- The validation mechanisms reduce the chances of errors due to incorrect file structures or values.
+- The project making it easier for developers to get real-time feedback while editing TOSCA YAML files in Visual Studio Code.

 ## Technologies and Tools